ikikika/learning/natoursapi/readme.md

 - custom validators
   - validator function `this` keyword in model only works when creating new document, not when updating existing document
 - also can use package like `validator` by chriso

+## Debugging

+- use ndb tool
+- previosuly we need to use console logs
+- can set breakpoints in the code to freeze the code while its running to see whats wrong
+- once code hit breakpoint, we can step forward to identify line that contains error